wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot.md

     >
     > Variable: messagetext
     >
-    > Value: Output Varriables > inappmessaging.message $(n2311.inappmessaging.message)
+    > Value: Output Variables > inappmessaging.message $(n2311.inappmessaging.message)
 - Click Save
-- For each Red or Orange node edge on the Recieve Node
+- For each Red or Orange node edge on the Receive Node
     - Drag the node edge connector to the Close Conversation node until you can no longer grab any new node edges.

 	---

 - Add Append Conversation Node <img src="images\Lab4_Append.PNG" height="25">
-- Drag the green node edge from the Recieve Node and connect it to the Append Conversation Node
+- Drag the green node edge from the Receive Node and connect it to the Append Conversation Node

 	- Open the Append Conversation Node